 Sable or Fox Fur is generally used for people with thin natural lashes because it’s the thinnest type of eyelash extension.

 What Are Synthetic Lashes

 Acrylic lashes are often called ‘faux’ and depending on the natural hair it mimics.
 Today you can get ‘faux mink’ and ‘faux silk’ lashes in most studios.
-The best thing about these are they are the only cruelty-free lashes available in the market.
+The best thing about these is they are the only cruelty-free lashes available on the market.